 Genetic variants used as proxies for LDL-lowering drug targets are presented in Supplementary Table 4.
 A 1-SD higher genetically proxied LDL-c through PCSK9 reduced lifespan by 0.99 years (95% CI -0.55- -1.43, P=6.80x10-6; Figure 3).
-Point estimates for the HMGCR and NPC1L1 instruments were also consistent with a reduction in lifespan, however the confidence intervals for these estimates crossed the null (Figure 3), with consistent directions of effect estimated using the outcome of survival to the 90th vs. 60th percentile age (Supplementary Table 7).
-MR estimates in sensitivity analyses using the conventional IVW method with variants clumped to an r2 < 0.1 were consistent for PCSK9 and HMGCR, however the sign of the coefficient for the effect of the NPC1L1 instrument on lifespan was positive with wide confidence intervals (Figure 3).
+Point estimates for the HMGCR and NPC1L1 genetic proxies were also consistent with a reduction in lifespan, however the confidence intervals for these estimates crossed the null (Figure 3), with consistent directions of effect estimated using the outcome of survival to the 90th vs. 60th percentile age (Supplementary Table 8).
+MR estimates in sensitivity analyses using the conventional IVW method with variants clumped to an r2 < 0.1 were consistent for PCSK9 and HMGCR, however the sign of the coefficient for the effect of the NPC1L1 genetic proxy on lifespan was positive with wide confidence intervals (Figure 3).
+Sensitivity analyses using these clumped variants in weighted median and MR Egger analyses showed consistent evidence for an effect of the PCSK9 genetic proxy on lifespan (Supplementary Table 9).

 Discussion

 In this Mendelian randomization analysis, we found evidence for an association between higher genetically proxied LDL-c and reduced lifespan.
 This effect was robust in sensitivity analyses and replicated in a largely independent sample utilizing a distinct longevity outcome.
 We identified deleterious effects of higher genetically proxied LDL-c through the PCSK9 gene region on lifespan.
-Although analyses using the HMGCR and NPC1L1 genetic instruments provided concordant direction of effect, the confidence intervals were wide and overlapped the null.
-As such, these null results are likely related to insufficient power rather than absence of a biological effect.
+Although analyses using the HMGCR and NPC1L1 genetic proxies provided concordant direction of effect, the confidence intervals were wide and overlapped the null.
+As such, these null results are likely attributable to insufficient power rather than absence of a biological effect.

 Taken together, these data support the hypothesis that long-term LDL-c lowering increases lifespan and longevity in a general population not selected for elevated cardiovascular risk.
 This extends evidence for a mortality benefit with LDL-c lowering to a broader pool of individuals relative to the high-risk populations considered in RCTs8.
 In fact, participants in the UK Biobank are on average healthier than the UK population44.
 These results reinforce the notion that, on average for the population considered, the beneficial effects of LDL-c lowering far outweigh any detrimental effects of LDL-c lowering3,4.
-We provide mechanistic insight for this effect by showing that approximately half of the causal effect of LDL-c on lifespan is mediated through pathways independent of coronary artery disease.
-This is consistent with the observation that LDL-c has a causal effect on a range of outcomes beyond coronary artery disease, including ischemic stroke (particularly the large artery subtype)3,41, peripheral vascular disease45,46, and abdominal aortic aneurysm46,47.
-Additional work is needed to determine whether there are any direct effects of LDL-c on aging that may explain its effects on lifespan, independently of the reduced risk of cardiovascular disease.
+We provide mechanistic insight for this effect by showing that approximately 42% of the causal effect of LDL-c on lifespan is mediated through pathways independent of coronary artery disease and ischemic stroke.
+This is consistent with the observation that LDL-c has a causal effect on a range of outcomes beyond coronary artery disease, including peripheral vascular disease45,46 and abdominal aortic aneurysm46,47.
+Additional work is needed to determine whether there are any direct effects of LDL-c on aging that may explain its effects on lifespan independently of cardiovascular disease risk.

 Prior evidence from a meta-analysis of PCKS9 inhibitor trials7 and from genetic analyses using a weighted PCSK9 allele score15 have not supported effects of PCSK9 inhibition on all-cause mortality.
 In contrast, our analyses found robust evidence for an effect of higher genetically proxied LDL-c through the PCSK9 gene region on reduced lifespan.
 On the basis of this result, we anticipate that PCSK9 inhibitors will be found to have an all-cause mortality benefit as more mortality data accrues.
 This prediction assumes no substantial off-target effects of PCSK9 inhibitors on mortality, consistent with network meta-analyses that have not found any signal for such an effect48.
-The deleterious point estimates of higher LDL-c on lifespan estimated using the HMGCR and NPC1L1 instruments were not significant, but were underpowered as evidenced by the wide confidence intervals.
+The deleterious point estimates of higher LDL-c on lifespan estimated using the HMGCR and NPC1L1 genetic proxies were not significant, but were underpowered as evidenced by the wide confidence intervals.